Ada-Developers-Academy/cs-fun-interview-practice/02/intersection.md

 * topics: pse
 ##### !question

-Without writing code, describe how you would implement `find_intersecting_node` in enough detail that someone else could write the code.
+Without writing code, describe how you would implement `find_intersecting_node` in enough detail that another developer could reasonably implement a solution.
+We should capture the main use cases, but the steps do not need to be a detailed plan for every contingency.
+- The objective is to create a roadmap that we can use to keep ourselves oriented towards our goal
+- It is okay to leave some of the finer details to be worked out in the implementation itself!

+As you write your steps, keep the following guidelines in mind:
+* We want to think about a general approach rather than what the code would look like line-by-line.
 * It may be helpful to break up the problem/algorithm into smaller subproblems/algorithms.
-For example, 1.
-Handle invalid input, 2.
-Given valid input, perform the computation/solve the problem/etc.
+    * For example: 1.
+Handle edge cases, 2.
+Perform the computation/solve the problem/etc.
-* Your logical steps could take the form of a numbered list, pseudo code, or anywhere in between.
+* The steps should be a description as if you were talking out the problem with another person and should be agnostic of any particular language.
+    * As such, they should not include code syntax in the description.

 What's important at this stage is to think through and outline the implementation before writing code.

 ##### !end-question
 ##### !placeholder

 Write the logical steps here.

 ##### !end-placeholder
 ##### !hint

-1. Create pointer for headA called l1
-2. while l1 is not None
-    1. Set l2 to be headB
-    1. while l2 is not None
-        1. if l1 == l2 -> return l1
-        2. set l2 to point to the next node in list B
-    1. Set l1 to point to the next node in list A
-3. return None as no intersection occurred in the nested loops
+How do we iterate through a singly linked list?

+An intersection isn't guaranteed to be at matching indices in each list, so how can we compare each element in one list to each element in another?

+How do we know if two nodes are the same in memory?

 ##### !end-hint
+##### !explanation

+1. Initialize a pointer to the head node of list 1
+2. Iterate through the nodes of list 1.
+For each node in list 1:
+    1. Initialize a pointer to the head of list 2
+    2. Iterate through the nodes of list 2.
+For each node in list 2:
+        1. Check if the current node of list 1 from the outer loop is the same node in memory as the current node of list 2
+           1. If they are the same nodes, return the current node
+           2. If they are not the same node, update the list 2 pointer to the next node of list 2 to continue iterating through list 2
+    3. Update the list 1 pointer to the next node of list 1 to continue iterating
+3. If we reach the end of either list 1 or list 2 and have not returned, then return `None` since there was no intersection

+##### !end-explanation
 ### !end-challenge
 <!-- prettier-ignore-end -->